|Wind Directions||NNW - NE||OS Ref||SD 660 150 (Sheet 109)|

 From the B6226 Horwich to Bolton road, where the road crests opposite the pub, turn into Georges Lane.
 Go past the quarries till the road narrows by some houses with stone walls.
 Turn right between the houses and follow the narrow road past the transmitter.

-Top drivable site!
-The Club has negotiated use of the access road to the transmitter.
-Parking is obvious; don’t block any gates to the smaller aerials.
+Top driveable site!
+The Club has negotiated use of the access road to the transmitter, but be aware that the access gate is locked at 5PM each day.
+Parking is obvious; don’t block any gates to the smaller antennae.
+In times of increased fire risk, there may be restrictions on access.

 Manchester TMA 3500ft alt, Class A, 2000ft (610m) ato.